 Here's a look at some popular fruits and vegetables and the healthiest way to prepare them.

 Tomatoes — In the earlier-mentioned tomato lycopene study, researchers found that after 30 minutes of cooking tomatoes at 190.4 degrees Fahrenheit (88 degrees Celsius), the amount of lycopene increased by 35%.
 However, cooking reduced the levels of vitamin C in raw tomatoes.
+But as you break out your favorite spaghetti recipe, keep this in mind: Some of lycopene's cancer-fighting benefits are diminished when tomatoes are eaten with iron-rich foods.

 Spinach — Leafy greens like spinach have more calcium cooked than raw.
 Nutrients like iron, magnesium and zinc are also more readily absorbed when spinach is cooked, says Healthline.
 In addition, spinach shrinks dramatically when cooked, so you eat much more of it when it's prepared that way versus when it's served raw.

 Broccoli — Eat your broccoli and cauliflower raw.
 A study published in the Journal of Agricultural and Food Chemistry found that raw broccoli contains three times the amount of the cancer-fighting compound sulforaphane.
 If you don't like the taste or crunch of raw cruciferous vegetables, then consider lightly steaming them.
 That will soften them without removing many nutrients.
-Unlike boiling or stir-frying in oiling, steaming keeps most of broccoli's glucosinolate, WebMD suggests.
+Unlike boiling or stir-frying in oil, steaming keeps most of broccoli's glucosinolate, WebMD suggests.
 That's a healthy compound that may prevent certain cancers.

 Carrots — You don't have to crunch on raw carrots if you don't want to.
 Instead, you can steam or lightly roast them.
-Those gentle cooking methods will preserve antioxidants and vitamin C, according to a study in the Journal of Agriculture and Food Chemistry.
+These gentle cooking methods will preserve antioxidants and vitamin C, according to a study in the Journal of Agriculture and Food Chemistry.
 Cooked carrots also have higher levels of beta-carotene, an antioxidant that's converted into vitamin A and helps with eye and reproductive health, as well as bone growth and immunity.

 Onions — Although onions are healthy when eaten raw or cooked, raw onions have antiplatelet agents, which help ward off heart disease.